-Effluent pumps are required when you're pumping water likely to contain solids up to 20mm in diameter, such as in mound-type septic systems, elevated septic system drain fields, laundry discharge, trade waste and sump or grey water removal.
+Effluent pumps are required when you’re pumping water likely to contain solids up to 20mm in diameter, such as mound-type septic systems, elevated septic system drain fields, laundry discharge, trade waste and sump or greywater removal.

 A sewage pump system is used for pumping sewage containing soft solids up to 50mm in diameter.
-Both types of pump operate on a centrifugal basis, with a motor causing an impeller to rotate and create pressure which pushes water into the discharge pipe.
-However, sewage pump stations tend to use cutter and grinder pumps (known as macerator pumps), while effluent or septic overflow pump stations utilise vortex or channel pumps.
-On occasion, effluent systems do use macerator pumps in case a solid makes it into the pump station.
+Both types of pumps operate on a centrifugal basis, with a motor causing an impeller to rotate and create pressure which pushes water into the discharge pipe.
+However, sewage pump stations tend to use cutter and grinder pumps (known as macerator pumps), while effluent or septic overflow pump stations utilize vortex or channel pumps.
+On occasion, effluent systems do use macerator pumps in case a solid makes it into the pump stations.

-Global Water has over 40 years' experience of providing our customers with sewage and effluent pump systems.
-We offer support for a range of solutions, so if you're not sure what you need, contact us today and one of our trusted experienced advisors will help you out.
+Global Water has over 40 years’ experience providing our customers with sewage and effluent pump systems.
+We offer support for a range of solutions, so if you’re not sure what you need, contact us today and one of our trusted, experienced advisors will help you out.